Pussy Riot members detained by police in Sochi

 "They dragged me across the floor of the police station assembly hall office by my face, they twisted my arms and threw me to the floor.
 Putin will teach you to love the motherland!" the 24-year-old said on her Twitter microblog.

-Lawyer Alexander Popkov told reporters gathered outside the station that some 30 to 40 officers had arrested 12-15 people.
+Lawyer Alexander Popkov told reporters gathered outside the police station in the Adler district of Sochi, that some 30 to 40 officers had arrested 12-15 people.

 He named Alyokhina and Tolokonnikova as among the detainees.